dezitter/til/unix/vim.md

-# Today I Learned - Vim

-## Count the number of occurences of a pattern
+# Count the number of occurences of a pattern

     :%s/foo/&/gn

-## Show all lines matching a pattern
+# Show all lines matching a pattern

     :g/foo/